Using the Collector Debug Facility

 - Use the !tdetail command with the taskid as the argument.

-- If you need more information to diagnose the problem, increase the log level for the appropriate collection method of the collector.
+- If you need more information to diagnose the problem, increase the log level for the appropriate collection method of the Collector, as discussed in Collector Logging.

 - Wait a polling cycle (or more) and then use the !logsurf command with taskid as an argument and ../logs/wrapper.log as the filename (if you know the latest execution count, you can also limit the results to one operation by including seq=n).
 You can also include a number argument to limit the results to a certain number of logs.
 You should see the log entries only for the task whose id is included in the command.